DarylMcBride/CloudGatewayDeployment/README.md

   docker-compose build -t ./
   docker-compose push
   ```
-  The above command will trigger a push of the images to the appropriate docker-hub account
+  The above command will trigger a push of the images to the appropriate docker-hub account, this command requires you to input your
+  docker-hub account details in order to gain permission to push the images.

 ##### 3. Implementing Kubernetes